42-stats/42-stats/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
-title: "[FEATURE]"
+title: '[Feat]: '
-labels: ''
+labels: ['enhancement']
-assignees: ''

----
+body:
+  - type: markdown
+    attributes:
+      value: |
+        We are working hard on the project, but we cannot think about everything.
+That's where you come into the game!
+We appreciate all feedback and feature requests!

+  - type: textarea
+    attributes:
-## Is your feature request related to a problem?
-Please describe.
+      label: Is your feature request related to a problem you are experiencing?
-Description of what the problem is
+      description: Provide as much information as possible.
+    validations:
+      required: true

+  - type: textarea
+    attributes:
-## Describe the solution you'd like
+      label: Describe the solution you would like.
-Description of what you want to happen.
+      description: A clear and concise description of what you want to happen.
+    validations:
+      required: true

+  - type: textarea
+    attributes:
-## Describe alternatives you've considered
+      label: Describe alternatives you have considered.
-Alternative solutions

-**Additional context**
+      description: A clear and concise description of any alternative solutions or features you have considered.
+    validations:
+      required: true

+  - type: textarea
+    attributes:
+      label: Additional Context.
+      description: Add any other information, or screenshot about your feature request.
+    validations:
+      required: false